Key Takeaways:

 Do Maryland Landlords Need to Do a Walk-Through Inspection?

 Yes!
 You must perform a walk-through inspection at least 5 days before or after the tenant vacates the unit.
-As a landlord, you must notify the tenant of their right to be present during the walk-through inspection.
+As a landlord, you must notify the tenant of their right to be present while their dwelling unit's inspected.

-This notice must be in writing, and must state the date of the walk-through inspection.
+To protect your renter's rights, this notice must be in writing, and must state the date of the walk-through inspection if any walk-through is to occur legally.

 When Must Landlords Return Their Tenants' Security Deposit?

-You have up to 45 days after the tenant vacates the property, whether through move-out or eviction, to return their security deposit, or whatever portion remains.
+You have up to 45 days after the tenant vacates the dwelling unit, whether through move-out or eviction, to return their portion of the security deposit, in any remains.
 This portion must also include any accrued interest on the security deposit.

 You must send it to the tenant's last known forwarding address via first-class mail.
 If not returning the whole deposit, you must send the portion alongside an itemized list of deductions.